-- There aren't many things wrong with the game.
-But if we had to nitpick, the story gets weighed down at points by the introduction of too many characters.
+- If we had to nitpick, the story gets weighed down at points by the introduction of too many characters.
 You practically need a program to keep track of who's who and what's what.
 The trademark "GTA glitches" also abound.
-Clipping issues and other wonky behaviour will have you either rolling your eyes or laughing your ass off.
-But as far as negatives go, that's about it.
-Even if there are other problems, you'll be too busy having the time of your life to care.

 Lesser companies would have crumbled under the weight of the controversy and the intense media scrutiny that the company has had to endure.
 But not Rockstar: if anything, the adversity seems to have made the company stronger and, most importantly, smarter.

-And not only are they dealing with political pressure from outside the industry, they're also going head to head with the most nefarious beast of all: fan expectations.
+And not only are is it dealing with political pressure from outside the industry, it's also going head to head with the most nefarious beast of all: fan expectations.

 Working on one of the most anticipated game of the year has to be a nerve-wracking experience, especially considering the success of the previous titles.
 Add in the fact that the series was making the jump to the more powerful new-gen consoles and you have a perfect storm scenario for what could have amounted to a colossal letdown.

-In short, Rockstar had the wolves snarling at their throats.
+In short, Rockstar had the wolves snarling at its throats.
 And what does the company do under these adverse conditions?
-They go and develop a Grand Theft Auto title that not only trumps all the others but manages to overshadow nearly every other game released in this generation.
+It goes and develops a Grand Theft Auto title that not only trumps all the others but manages to overshadow nearly every other game released in this generation.

 GTA IV isn't just a game.
 It's a testament to the immense talent and take-no-prisoners mentality that has made Rockstar the company that it is today.
 Oh, and it just happens to be a heck of a lot of fun.
 We don't use the words "must-own title" very often here at GamePro but if you don't rush out and buy this game on day one, you will miss out on one of the best gaming experiences ever produced.